Currency:

 Step 2: Add the above code to the head section of your subpage that you want to exclude.

-If you're using WordPress, the easiest way is to install the Yoast SEO plugin:
+If you are using WordPress, the easiest way is to install Yoast SEO plugin:

 Функции Noindex и nofollow в плагине Yost SEO для WordPress

-If you don't already know What is the Yoast SEO Plugin, I invite you to check out our article on how to optimize a post with the Yoast SEO Plugin.
+If you don't know what Yoast SEO plugin is yet, I invite you to check out our article on how to optimize a post with Yoast plugin SEO .
 If your site is pure HTML, then unfortunately things won't be that easy.
-You need hosting or FTP access.
+You need access to hosting or FTP.

 Теги Noindex и nofollow в разделе заголовка подстраницы